 Are Records of an Active Criminal Investigation Public in Florida?

-After reading this, you will know exactly which parts of an active Florida criminal investigation are exempt, which parts are always public, and what unlocks access at each stage of a case.
+By the end of this article, you will know which parts of an active Florida criminal investigation are exempt.
+Which parts are always public.
+And what unlocks access at each stage of a case.

 The short answer